-To discuss giving with a JFI representative, email the JFI Development Department at firstname.lastname@example.org or call 415.621.0556.
+To discuss giving with a JFI representative, contact Hayleigh Thompson at email@example.com or call 415.621.0556

 Next Wave programs reach a vital and diverse community of contemporary film lovers ages 18-35 with interactive and social programs that combine film with art, music, comedy, food, politics focusing on innovative new Jewish content.